PetrCala/alcohol-tracker/docs/source/developer/notes.rst

 Setting up the project after cloning the repository
 ================================
 #.
 Install all dependencies using :code:`npm i`.
 #.
-In the project root folder, create a file :code:`db-settings.env`, and inside, put the custom settings to the database you want to connet to.
+In the project root folder, create a file :code:`.env`, and inside, put the custom settings to the database you want to connet to.
 As a template, the file should look like this:
 :code:`API_KEY=YOUR_API_KEY`
 :code:`AUTH_DOMAIN=YOUR_AUTH_DOMAIN`
 :code:`DATABASE_URL=YOUR_DATABASE_URL`